-Rouen is one of the main city in Normandy.
-This old city was unfortunately bombed during the WW2 most of the side left of the river Seine was destroy (Same river that go through Paris).
-The right side was preserve the architecture is from the Middle Ages, it is call half-timbered architecture.
-You will have the chance to visit the highest cathedral of France 151 meters high the Notre Dame de Rouen.To make a comparison, the Notre Dame cathedral de Paris was 96 meters high (Before the fire in April 2019).
+Rouen is one of the main cities in Normandy.
+This old city was unfortunately bombed during the WW2 most of the side left of the river Seine was destroyed (Same river that goes through Paris).
+The right side was preserved the architecture is from the Middle Ages, it is called half-timbered architecture.
+You will have the chance to visit the highest cathedral of France 151 meters high the Notre Dame de Rouen.To make a comparison, the Notre Dame Cathedral de Paris was 96 meters high (Before the fire in April 2019).

-I am not a religious person but I enjoy visiting religious places.
+I am not a religious person, but I enjoy visiting religious places.
 You can also visit the wonderful Church of Saint-Maclou and the Abbey Saint-Ouen.
 Around the Church of Saint Maclou you can find great restaurants, my favorite one: La Vieille Auberge.
-It was in Rouen that Jeanne d’Arcs was burn by the English, many streets and squares make reference to this Heroin.
+For your information, I studied in Rouen for three years.
+It was in Rouen that Jeanne d’Arcs was burned by the English, many streets and squares make reference to this Heroin.
 You should visit the excellent museum about her: Historial Jeanne d’Arc.
 One must see in Rouen is the main street called la Rue du Gros Horloge translated into English gives Big Clock Street 🙂

 Not so far away from Rouen, you can visit the cliffs of Étretat.
-Those cliffs are quite impressive and you can walk around.
-You need an half day to visit it, you can enjoy the sea and hopefully the sun.
+Those cliffs are quite impressive, and you can walk around.
+You need a half day to visit it, you can enjoy the sea and hopefully the sun.

 Close to Étretat, you can visit the beautiful little town of Honfleur.
 I recommend you to go to eat in a restaurant around the Harbor for the view.

-Second biggest city of Normandy is the hometown of the famous french rapper Orelsan.
+Second-biggest city of Normandy is the hometown of the famous French rapper Orelsan.
 You can learn a little bit about Orelsan by reading this article.
-Here one famous video clip from him.
-In terms of monuments like Rouen, Caen is full a religious places to visit.
+Here is one famous video clip from him.
+In terms of monuments like Rouen, Caen is full of religious places to visit.
 The most impressive place to see is the Abbey of Men (Abbaye aux Hommes).
-It worth your time to visit the district of Vaugueux to enjoy the half-timbered architecture.
+It is worth your time to visit the district of Vaugueux to enjoy the half-timbered architecture.
 You can also visit the museum of Mémorial de Caen about the WW1 and WW2.

 Landing Beaches were an important part of the WW2 and if you are passionate about history and the D-Day, you must visit some of those beaches.
 The Normandy Beaches can be divided by five areas: Utah Beach (USA), Omaha Beach (USA), Gold Beach (UK), Juno Beach (UK & Canda) and Sword Beach (UK & France) .